turnkey-commerce/gendal/README.md

 for which sequences are associated with tables.
 All PK's will be assumed to be provided by the database.

+## PostgreSQL JSON/JSONB support
+* User set an option EnablePostgresJson=true in config (or --enable-postgres-json=true in command line).
+* Gendal generates not Json/Jsonb type for field, but type with same name as field.
+* Then user defines this type with SQL interface functions: Scan and Value.
+* User can define UnmarshalJSON/MarshalJSON for this struct and simply call then in Scan and Value.
+* Also user can override generated type name to some predefined type with UnmarshalJSON/MarshalJSON and simply add Scan and Value.

 # Design, Origin, Philosophy, and History

 `gendal` can likely get you 99% "of the way there" on medium or large database